nicklockwood/SwiftFormat/README.md

 *Q. Why can't I set the indent width or choose between tabs/spaces in the [SwiftFormat for Xcode](#xcode-source-editor-extension) options?*

 > Indent width and tabs/spaces can be configured in Xcode on a per project-basis.
-You'll find the option under "Text Settings" in the right-hand sidebar.
+You'll find the option under "Text Settings" in the Files inspector of the right-hand sidebar.

 *Q. After applying SwiftFormat, my code won't compile.
 Is that a bug?*